aws-samples/amazon-location-samples/create-custom-map-style/README.md

  We recommend using a SigV4 request-signing library such as [aws4](https://github.com/mhart/aws4#example).

-1. Because we are proxying our map tiles through our local tileserver we'll need to change one line in the descriptor JSON to point to the correct endpoint.
+1. Because we are proxying our map tiles through a local tileserver we'll need to change one line in the descriptor JSON to point to the correct endpoint.
 (We'll change it back later).

 1. Change Line 7
   From